Lanset ransomware removal instructions

 What is Lanset?

-Lanset is a typical ransomware-type program that prevents users of an infected computer from accessing their files.
+Lanset is a typical ransomware-type program that prevents users of infected computers from accessing their files.
 It encrypts (locks) them and victims cannot use them unless a ransom is paid.
-This malicious program belongs to the Djvu ransomware family, the person who discovered it is Michael Gillespie.
-As a rule, ransomware-type programs rename encrypted files by adding some extension to their filenames.
-In this case Lanset adds the ".lanset" extension.
-For example, it renames a file named "1.jpg" to "1.jpg.lanset" and so on.
-It also creates a text file, a ransom note that is named "_readme.txt".
-This file can be found in folders that contain encrypted data/files.
+This malicious program belongs to the Djvu ransomware family and was discovered by Michael Gillespie.
+Generally, ransomware-type programs rename encrypted files by adding an extension to the filenames.
+In this case, Lanset adds the ".lanset" extension.
+For example, "1.jpg" becomes "1.jpg.lanset".
+It also creates a text file called "_readme.txt", which contains a ransom message.
+This file can be found in all folders that contain encrypted data/files.

-The ransom note is created to explain victims how to get access to their files back.
-To do so, they have to buy a decryption tool that costs $980.
-To buy it, victims must contact Lanset's developers via email@example.com or firstname.lastname@example.org email address, or via @datarestore account on Telegram.
-It is mentioned that people who will contact them in the first 72 hours after encryption will get a 50% discount.
-In other words, they will be able to purchase the decryption tool/key for $490.
-As stated in the ransom note, it is impossible to decrypt files using any other tools.
-Simply said, the only way to recover files is to pay the ransom to cyber criminals who designed Lanset.
-However, there is a possibility that files encrypted by this ransomware can be decrypted using an offline decryption tool.
-Unfortunately, it is possible only if there was no Internet connection during the encryption (or the remote server that cyber criminals use was not responding).
-In other case, the only way to get access lost files is to restore them from a data backup.
+The ransom message explains how victims can regain access to their files.
+They are encouraged to buy a decryption tool at a cost of $980.
+To purchase, victims must contact Lanset's developers via the email@example.com or firstname.lastname@example.org email address, or via the @datarestore account on Telegram.
+It is stated that people who make contact within the first 72 hours after encryption will receive a 50% discount.
+Therefore, they are able to purchase the decryption tool/key for $490.
+The ransom message goes on to state that it is impossible to decrypt files using any other tools.
+In summary, the only way to recover files is to pay the ransom to the cyber criminals who designed Lanset.
+There is, however, a possibility that files encrypted by this ransomware can be decrypted using an offline decryption tool.
+Unfortunately, this is possible only if there was no Internet connection during encryption or the remote server that cyber criminals used was not responding.
+Otherwise, the only way to regain access to lost files is to restore them from a data backup.
 Most ransomware-type programs use algorithms that cause 'uncrackable' encryptions.
-Simply said, in most cases cyber criminals are the only ones who have tools that can decrypt encrypted files.
-However, very often they do not send them to their victims, even if their demands to pay a ransom are met.
-For this reason we do not recommend to pay Lanset's or any other ransomware's developers.
+In most cases, only cyber criminals have tools that can decrypt encrypted files, however, they generally do not send these to victims, even if their ransom demands are met.
+Therefore, do not pay Lanset ransomware developers or any others.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Very often these programs are virtually identical, here are couple examples of other similar ransomware: Stone, Homework, ERIS.
-Their developers create them to serve two main purposes: to encrypt files and to encourage victims to buy a decryption tool.
-Main differences usually are the price of a decryption tool/key and encryption algorithm (symmetric or asymmetric) that is used to encrypt files.
-Typically, these programs cause encryptions that can be decrypted with tools that only ransomware-type program's developers have.
-Sometimes their encryption can be 'cracked', however, usually it is possible only if the program is not finished (has bugs, flaws).
-That is why it is important to have data backup.
-Besides, it is recommended to store it on a remote server or unplugged storage device.
+All ransomware programs are virtually identical.
+Some examples of other similar ransomware infections include Stone, Homework, and ERIS.
+Developers create them to encrypt files and encourage victims to purchase decryption tools.
+Main differences are usually cost of decryption tools/keys and encryption algorithms (symmetric or asymmetric) used to encrypt files.
+Typically, these programs cause encryptions that can be decoded with tools held only by the ransomware developers.
+Their encryptions can sometimes be 'cracked', however, this is usually only possible if the program is not finished (has bugs, flaws).
+Therefore, maintain regular data backups and store them on a remote server or unplugged storage device.